 Insurance policies exist to protect you, but sometimes criminals try to use them against you.
+Sadly, scams and fraud exist across the insurance landscape, and auto insurance is considered to be the most vulnerable with fraud costing the industry at least $29 billion annually, according to the National Association of Insurance Commissioners (NAIC).
 From fake insurance agents to dishonest drivers who stage accidents, here are a few car insurance scams to watch out for and a few ways you can avoid becoming a victim.

 Robocalls & Cyber Thieves